A Brief History of Ambition

 The ancient Greeks recorded Myth of Icarus over two thousand years ago, yet we still live with the same muddy, contradictory attitudes toward ambition.
 Within those centuries, attitudes have transformed, blurred, lost and regained their nuance, and grown in complexity, all without ever losing their import.

 The ancient Greeks had no exact equivalent of the word ambition.
 In an early example of its eternally discordant nature, ambition was expressed by the Greeks across three different terms: philotimia (“the love of honor”), eritheia (“rivalry” or “strife”), and philodoxia (“love of acclaim”).
 Hellenistic philosophers were divided in their views on "passions" like ambition.
-Aristotle and the Peripatetic school saw them as winds that moved human beings from inertia into action.
-The Stoics, however, perceived them as violent, destructive currents within the human spirit.
+The Peripatetic school saw them as winds that moved human beings from inertia into action.
+In his Nicomachean Ethics, Aristotle stressed the "reciprocity of virtues," or the need to cultivate an array of virtues and bring them into balance, for example by developing magnanimity in conjunction with philotimia.
+The Stoics, however, perceived the passions as violent, destructive currents within the human spirit.

 In ancient Rome, the Latin ambitio was used to describe political candidates who traveled around canvassing votes.
 Modern Latin dictionaries variously associate ambitio with “a going about - especially of candidates for office;” “the soliciting of votes;” a striving or desire for honors, favor, adulation, pomp, and popularity.
 However, in ancient Roman law, charging a public figure with ambitus meant accusing them of political corruption.